 |Email to multiple recipients one of which with a contact-only record in Neoserra while the other email addresses are unknown to Neoserra||No||Yes|

-If you send an email to a single email recipient whose email address is not currently in the Neoserra database, then a counseling session will automatically be created - not an inquiry.
+If you send an email to a single email recipient whose email address is not found on any client record nor is it found on any contact record (either in the primary or secondary email address fields), then a counseling session will automatically be created - not an inquiry.

 It is important that the email address exists in the Neoserra database, for the messages to be properly associated with a contact or client in Neoserra.
 If it does not exist in Neoserra, then a counseling session will still be created for you, but that sessions will be temporarily attached to your counselor record.
 You will be notified via the Message Center that Neoserra was not able to identify the client:

 If your goal is to track your new inquiries into Neoserra using the postbox feature, then it is essential that the person's email address is in Neoserra before you send the email.
 Otherwise, Neoserra will always default to creating counseling sessions.